 Bird-Watching in Parnaiba Headwaters National Park

-600 bird species.
-Macaws: the hyacinth (see below: "Accommodations" for more on hyacinth macaws), red and green, blue and gold, and the critically endangered Spix's macaw.
-Burrowing owls, jenday conure, and blue crowned parakeets, swallow-tailed hummingbirds, and 20 very rare endemic species such as blue-eyed ground doves and Brasilia tapaculo.
+Macaws: the hyacinth (see below "Accommodations" for more on hyacinth macaws), red and green, blue and gold, and the critically endangered Spix's macaw.
+Burrowing owls, jenday conure, and blue crowned parakeets, swallow-tailed hummingbirds.
+And here you may find 20 very rare endemic species such as blue-eyed ground doves and Brasilia tapaculo.